ctzurcanu/virtues/docs/faith.md

 ```
 ### Corollary 3.1: All virtues are reasonable

-The proovable definition of each virtue is an integral part of the virtue itself.
+The provable definition of each virtue is an integral part of the virtue itself.
 In other words: the virtue of Faith/Reason is present in the definition of all other virtues.